stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ![](/images/2020-06-23-programming-the-nes-the-6502-in-detail/transfer-opcodes-2x.png "The transfers supported by the data transfer operations")

-As you can see, it is not possible to transfer directly between the X and Y registers.
+As this diagram shows, it is not possible to transfer directly between the X and Y registers.

 ::: opcode